datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-apikey.md

 ## APIKey Filter API Reference

-To create an APIKey Filter, the `spec.type` must be set to `apikey`, and the `apikey` field must contain configuration for your
+To create an APIKey Filter, the `spec.type` must be set to `apikey`, and the `apikey` field must contain the configuration for your
 APIKey Filter.

 ```yaml